Optimal-order bounds on the rate of convergence to normality in the multivariate delta method: Berry-Esseen bounds for smooth nonlinear functions of sums of independent random vectors

+\begin{remark} The restriction \eqref{eq:z} is of essence.
+Indeed, if $z>>\frac1\si$ (that is, if $z$ is much greater than $\frac1\si$) and the event $\{\frac{L(S)}{\si}>z\}$ in \eqref{eq:f(S).nub} occurs, then $L(S)>>1$ and hence $\|S\|>>1$, and in this latter zone, of large deviations of $S$ from its zero mean, the linear approximation of $f(S)$ by $L(S)$ will usually break down; cf.\ e.g.\ \eqref{eq:De}, in which $\si\De$, measuring the difference between $\si T=f(S)$ and $\si W=L(S)$, is on the order of magnitude of $\|S\|^2$ and thus much greater than $L(S)$ when $\|S\|>>1$.
+This heuristics will be implicitly used in Proposition~\ref{prop:z} in Appendix~\ref{app:z<=sqrt.n}, which shows that the upper bound $\frac{\om}{\si}$ on $z$ in \eqref{eq:z} is indeed the best possible up to a constant factor, even when the Banach space $\XX$ is one-dimensional.
+Note also that \eqref{eq:om} can be satisfied for any given $\om\in(0,\infty)$ by (say) taking $\pi_1$ to be small enough. \end{remark}

-While the expressions for the upper bounds given in Theorems~\ref{thm:f(S).ub} and \ref{thm:f(S).nub} are quite explicit, they may seem complicated (as compared with the classical uniform and non-uniform Berry-Ess\'een bounds).
-However, one should realize that here there are a whole host of players: $\|L\|$, $M$, $\ep$, and $D$ (besides such more traditional terms as $s_p$ and $\si$) -- each with a significant and rather circumscribed role to play.
+While the expressions for the upper bounds given in Theorems~\ref{thm:f(S).ub} and \ref{thm:f(S).nub} are quite explicit, they may seem complicated (as compared with the classical uniform and nonuniform BE bounds).
+However, one should realize that here there are a whole host of players: those associated with the function $f$ and the space $\XX$ (like $\|L\|$, $\Mf$, $\ep$, and $D$), the parameters we are free to choose (namely, $\cc$, $\th$, $w$, $\de_0$, $\pi_1$, $\pi_2$, $\pi_3$, and $\om$), and more traditional terms (as $s_p$, $\si$, and $G_\xi$) -- each with a significant and rather circumscribed role to play.